rishav-bhardwaz/riszzblogs/src/content/blog/first-post.md

 With these concepts in mind, the Eventure design journey has been smoother than expected (minus a few creative breakdowns and excessive coffee consumption).
 Figma’s features like components, auto layout, and design systems are here to save us all from chaos.

 And remember: Design smart, not hard! 🎨✨

+Also here is the link to the figma file of Eventrue
+<a href="https://www.figma.com/design/BWvpyMBM4hUt3yoHpb4wAv/Eventure?node-id=0-1&t=TixOOLEXr02mpscl-1" target="_blank" rel="noopener noreferrer">Click Here</a>